 4. WEAR BRIGHT, REFLECTIVE GEAR

 Be sure to make yourself as visible as possible to others – especially if you’re going for an early morning or late night run.
 This is important when hitting the roads so cars can see you and when trail running in case you find yourself somehow separated from the path.
 Many fitness brands keep this safety tip in mind when designing apparel, so it’s easy to find clothing, sneakers, headbands, and caps with neon hues, reflective strips, and LED lights so you can’t be missed.

 5. CARRY IDENTIFICATION

 If you’re only going to carry one thing, make it your identification.
 While you’ll probably never find yourself in a situation where you need it, it’s always good to have it available.
-While rare, medical emergencies can happen, even if you’re the picture of perfect health.
+Rare medical emergencies can happen, even if you’re the picture of perfect health.
 If you don’t want to bring your driver’s license with you on every run, explore other options – there are ways around it!
 You can buy shoelace tags, wristbands, or even download an app on your smartphone.
 Carrying identification and medical details can save your life.

 TRAINING AND RACING AT NIGHT FOR YOUR NEXT RELAY